mmeil3/FireClimateSpatialAnalysis/README.md

 print(map)
 ```
 ##### Nearest Neighbour Analysis
 NNA uses the Nearest Neighbourhood Distance to understand how observations of interest are distributed across British Columbia (Zu, 2014, p.
 14).
 We can compare the mean NND to another random NND to determine whether our pattern is clustered, dispersed, or random.
 When NND values are close to zero values are random.
 When the values are larger than 0 they are dispersed, and smaller than 0 they are clustered (Zu, 2014, p.
 14).

+Null: The location of British Columbia fires are randomly distributed.

+Alternate: The location of British Columbia fires are not randomly distributed (Dispersed or Clustered)

 The average nearest neighbour value for a spatially random distribution is calculated using the following equation:

 $$